St Andrews Road railway station: Passenger volume

+The statistics cover twelve month periods that start in April.

+Services

 For many years the station had an infrequent service in each direction, but this was increased to hourly in the December 2021 timetable change.

-Service

-All services at St Andrews Road are operated by Great Western Railway mainly using Class 165 and 166 Networker Turbo DMUs and the occasional Class 158 Express Sprinter DMU..
+All services at St Andrews Road are operated by Great Western Railway mainly using Class 165 and 166 Networker Turbo DMUs and the occasional Class 158 Express Sprinter DMU.

 The typical off-peak service in trains per hour is: